zinneljustin/Azure-Kinect-DK_using-pointcloud-data-in-Blender/README.md

 	# 7. done

 # Note
-	# 	I tried to export this as an alembic file, which works but still treats the whole file as one Collectionmm
+	# 	I tried to export this as an alembic file, which works but still treats the whole file as one Collection (at least in Blender)
+ 	#	Make sure that you have the same amount of Depth- and RGB-frames, else the point-color will be off
-	#       If you want to asign a material to a whole collection you first need toi create it for every single .ply in the collection (same for geonode material)
+	#       If you want to asign a material to a whole collection you first need to create it for every single .ply in the collection (same for Geo-node material)
-	#       Maybe there is a fix with a plugin I don't know yet, so pls hit me up If you have any ideas
+	#       Maybe there is a fix with a plugin I don't know yet, so pls hit me up If you have any ideas :)
 	#       I created this workflow with ChatGPT, because I don't have any coding knowledge- There deffinetly is a better way of doing this, so If you have one pls share it